-The customs in question aren't monolithic: the Latinx community is comprised of a rich tapestry of traditions, and the gowns from the latest class of designers—from the Boriqua and beyond—honor this diversity with a wide array of silhouettes.
-From the Canadian brand SOTO to the New York-based design house Verdin Bridal, designers infuse their creations with subtle details that pay homage to their heritage.
+The customs in question aren't monolithic: The Latinx community is comprised of a rich tapestry of traditions, and the gowns from the latest class of designers—from the Boriqua and beyond—honor this diversity with a wide array of silhouettes.
+From Canadian brand SOTO to New York-based design house Verdin Bridal, designers infuse their creations with subtle details that pay homage to their heritage.
 For Carmen Llaguno, this takes shape alongside local artisans in Mexico.
-For Verdin's founder, Gustavo Nunez, this manifests in his creative process, with design details inspired by his own Mexican culture.
+For Verdin's founder, Gustavo Nunez, this manifests in his creative process, with details inspired by his own Mexican culture.

 Ahead, get familiar with the Latinx designers putting a unique twist on traditions to adorn the next generation of bridalwear.

 Enrique and Boni Soto are the husband and wife duo behind SOTO, a new brand breaking the mold with unconventional, otherworldly designs.
 Drawing inspiration from their Mexican and Colombian backgrounds, each gown exudes whimsical luxury that strays from the status quo while still staying true to its roots.
 "SOTO is filled by the spirit of the Latin cultures we grew up in; fierce, passionate, and independent," Enrique tells Brides.
 The idea for SOTO first emerged when Boni designed her own wedding gown for the couple's own 2017 nuptials.
 But it wasn't until 2020 when the couple decided to design their first full collection and relocate from Canada to Mexico.